Sunil Pradhan: Research on Epilepsy

 Pradhan has done extensive research on epilepsy.
 His studies revealed that patients are likely to suffer from chronic epileptogenesis with poor seizure outcome if gliosis is present around their lesions.
 He averred that the patients with neurocysticercosis are prone to developing perilesional gliosis, may develop drug resistance during anti‑epileptic drug (AED) therapy and may suffer seizures if the drug is stopped.
 He has also explained tickling seizures and micturition induced reflex epilepsy, both reported to be first time findings.

 Research on Hirayama type Monomelic Amyotrophy

 Pradhan has done research on Hirayama type monomelic amyotrophy, a disease described by Dr. Hirayama in 1959.
 In 1977, he published a report explaining the features of diagnostic magnetic resonance imaging.
-The diagnosis of the disease remaining purely clinical, it is reported that his findings are the only objective diagnostic method.
-Dr. Hirayama, in 2003, published a paper confirming Dr. Pradhan's findings.
+Since the diagnosis of the disease remains primarily clinical, it has been reported that Dr. Pradhan's findings provide the only objective diagnostic method.
+In 2003, Dr. Hirayama published a study that supported and confirmed these findings.